Instructions for applying for the Technical Assistance Grant for the Environmental and Social Policy and Gender Policy (TA-ESGP)

 - Developing procedures for undertaking project environmental and social risk assessment, gender assessment, and for formulating risk management plans that are gender responsive

 - Developing policies/avenues for public disclosure and consultation that are gender- responsive.

 - Developing transparent, accessible, fair and effective mechanisms for receiving and addressing complaints about environmental and social harms and complaints related to gender inequalities and other adverse gender impacts caused by projects/programmes during implementation

 - Training of select entity staff to carry out the relevant tasks related to the implementation of the Fund’s Environmental and Social Policy and the Gender Policy

 If the grant is approved, the NIE will be responsible for sourcing and recruiting the consultant(s) directly.

 Record of request for support on behalf of the government

 When submitting the grant proposal, accredited NIE applicants should provide a letter of endorsement in support of the proposal, duly signed by the country’s Designated Authority of the Adaptation Fund.

 The NIE will be responsible for implementation of the grant and management of all aspects of procurement, contracting and payments, including financial and non-financial reporting.
-The Adaptation Fund Board Secretariat will review the applications taking into account the adequacy and validation of the proposal and submit a recommendation to the Project and Programme Review Committee (PPRC) for intersessional approval of funding by the Adaptation Fund Board between its 34th and 35th meetings.
+The Adaptation Fund Board Secretariat will review the applications taking into account the adequacy and validation of the proposal and submit a recommendation to the Project and Programme Review Committee (PPRC) for intersessional approval of funding by the Adaptation Fund Board.